PhyloStar/UDTelugu/_te-pos/ADJ.md

 Whenever a adjective is uninflected, it is tagged as adjective.

 Whenever a adjective is in oblique stem, it is marked as NOUN or PRON.
+BhK calls it PRON.
+Should we simply tag as NOUN?